Bacterial therapy: Mechanism

+Clostridioides difficile infection therapy

+Alterations in the gut microbiome are thought to be associated with C. difficile infection and recurrence.
+Therapies include probiotics and fecal microbiota transplantation.

 Microbiome engineering

-There is considerable interest in using bacterial therapeutics to alter human gastrointestinal microbiota, which would be helpful in treating diseases like small intestinal bacterial overgrowth, gut dysbiosis associated with the pathogenesis of food allergy, and other forms of dysbiosis.
+There is considerable interest in using bacterial therapeutics to alter human gastrointestinal microbiota to help diseases like small intestinal bacterial overgrowth, gut dysbiosis associated with the pathogenesis of food allergy, and other forms of dysbiosis.